antieau/jacamar/README.md

 We try for this to fail whenever something non-obvious is happening.
 In particular, all arithmetic operations should fail when mixing `Nuthatch` classes with bare `Python` classes.

+Python integers are not automatically coerced.
+Thus, if `n` is an `int` and `x` is an element in some ring, `x**n` will raise a `TypeError`.

+In general, `__truediv__` is not defined for non-fields.
+Similarly, powering by non-integer (Integer or IntegerPy) elements in polynomial rings raises a `TypeError`.
+Powering by rational numbers or real numbers might eventually be well-defined in certain Puiseux or power series rings.

 # What it is not.